 If you are looking for a more intense moisturizing, you can leave the oil overnight and rinse it the following day, using plenty of water and only conditioner.

 You can also add flaxseed oil to your moisturizing mask, mixing it well and applying it following instructions.

 Watch The Following Video about How to Apply Flaxseed Oil on Hair

 You can use flaxseed oil to restore hair tips by adding a few drops of it to your leave-in conditioner.
 You can also pour a bit of this oil in a spray bottle, spraying it on the hair tips when they feel dry.
 You can use it on wet or dry hair.

 - Vaseline for Hair

 If you want to nourish your hair with flaxseed oil, first divide your (unwashed and dry) hair into sections.
 Then apply a good amount of the oil on each section, from the roots to the tips.
 Leave it for an hour.
-You can also apply the oil before sleeping, and wash it on the next day, using the only conditioner.
+You can also apply the oil before sleeping and wash it the next day, using the only conditioner.